 There’s a sense that pornography use is abusive to people in general, especially women and girls.
 Because it’s incompatible with their full equality in society.
 If this is a way they can be portrayed with impunity.
 It has implications for everyone.

 Christen: But just to go down the list of the different things that fall under image based abuse (IBSA).
-One is sextortion, which uses explicit images or materials that the perpetrator blackmails the victim.
-Or coerces them to produce increasingly explicit content.
+One is sextortion, which uses inappropriate images or materials that the perpetrator blackmails the victim.
+Or coerces them to produce increasingly inappropriate content.
 So that in exchange, the initial content is not released.
 So that’s sextortion.

 Then, this is the one I think most people think of when they hear the term image based abuse.
 Non-consensual sharing of images.
 Which is sometimes accompanied by doxxing, which is you share the content.
 But then you add the person’s name, their address, or other identifying or locating information.